snowplow/scala-forex/README.md

 ### End-of-day definition

-The end of today is 00:00 on the next day
+The end of today is 00:00 on the next day.

 ### Exchange rate lookup

 When `.now` is specified, the **live** exchange rate available from Open Exchange Rates is used.

-When `.nowish` is specified, a **cached** version of the **live** exchange rate is used, if the timestamp of that exchange rate is less than or equal to `nowishSecs` (see above) old.
+When `.nowish` is specified, a **cached** version of the **live** exchange rate is used, if the timestamp of that exchange rate is less than or equal to `nowishSecs` (see above) ago.
 Otherwise a new lookup is performed.

 When `.at(...)` is specified, the **latest end-of-day rate prior** to the datetime is used by default.
 Users can configure so that the rate on that specific date is used.